unfoldedcircle/integration-home-assistant/CONTRIBUTING.md

 ### Contributing Code :bulb:

-1. Fork the repo (preferably on a feature-branch).
+1. Fork the repo.

-2. Make your changes or enhancements.
+2. Make your changes or enhancements (preferably on a feature-branch).

     Contributed code must be licensed under the Mozilla Public License 2.0 (MPL-2.0).
     It is required to add a boilerplate copyright notice to the top of each file: